DavidJKTofan/CyberSec-resources/Linux_Security.md

 A brief overview on some packages and commands that help you secure your Linux operating system.

-_Disclaimer: Some of the packages and/or commands may or may not work and/or vary in certain Linux distributions._
+_Disclaimer: Some of the packages and/or commands may or may not work and/or vary in certain Linux distributions.
+This is for educational purposes only._

 ***